andybaumgar/re-pair-earbuds/README.md

 # re-pair-earbuds
 Quickly re-pair earbuds so more than 2 devices can be used.

-to install:
+## to install:

-Install homebrew
+Install homebrew:
 `https://brew.sh/`

-Then Install blueutil
+Then Install blueutil:
 `brew install blueutil`

 identify earbuds: